Sustainable Agriculture in Tambopata National Reserve

 The main agricultural products of the region, linked to global supply chains are Cocoa, Brazil Nut and more recently acai berry.
 They have other subsistence agriculture, mainly destined for local consumption such as papaya and many other local fruits, as well as yuca, rice beans, etc.

 If you have any queries or questions about the programme or anything else, please get in touch.ENQUIRE

 Peru is the 8th largest cocoa producer in the world and its production has seen an increase in the last three years.
 Hence farmers in rural areas want to take advantage of the booming market opportunity and are increasingly turning their attention to cocoa production.
 In Tambopata the locals are for ever looking for ways to improve their agricultural methods making sure that their products are sustainably produced.
 This ensures that their produce can remain competitive, by meeting certification standards, as well as protecting the natural resources.

-For these reasons our in Tambopata National Reserve are working hard with the local communities to help implement sustainable methods of cocoa production, as well as Brazil Nuts.
+For these reasons in Tambopata National Reserve government institutions and local businesses are working hard with the local communities to help implement sustainable methods of cocoa production, as well as Brazil Nuts and other fruits.

 Activities are subject to seasonality and they may include (but will not be limited to).

 - Fermenting and drying cacao

 - Collecting Brazil nuts and other local fruits

 - Help develop and implement sustainable agricultural techniques

 You will be taught the agricultural techniques employed and will work alongside locals learning from their lay knowledge and supporting their work.